jcoreNL/spring-4.3-exam-notes/README.md

 The `Propagation.REQUIRES_NEW` embeds a new transaction by suspending the current transaction and starting a new one.

 ### Where can the `@Transactional` annotation be used?
 What is a typical usage if you put it at class level?
 The annotation can be used on both method and class level.
 At class level every method will be transactional.
 A typical usage of putting the `@Transactional` on class level is on a Repository level class in a layered architecture.

+When using proxies, you should apply the @Transactional annotation only to methods with public visibility.
+If you do annotate protected, private or package-visible methods with the @Transactional annotation, no error is raised, but the annotated method does not exhibit the configured transactional settings.

+Spring recommends that you only use the @Transactional annotation on concrete classes/methods.
+Although @Transactional can be placed on interface classes/methods as well, the fact that __Java annotations are not inherited from interfaces__ means that they are only available through dynamic proxyies, and not through cglib proxies.

 ### What does declarative transaction management mean?
 Declarative transaction management is a model build on AOP.
 Spring has some transactional aspects that may be used to advice methods for them to work in a transactional manner.
 Declarative transaction management has the least impact on application code, and hence is most consistent with the ideals of a non-invasive lightweight container.